-Rosemary Harris is an Australian/British writer, performer, director and producer.
+Rosemary Harris is a writer, director, performer, producer and facilitator.
 She is a NIDA Acting graduate (National Institute of Dramatic Art, Sydney) and an MA (Distinction) in Creative and Life Writing, Goldsmiths, University of London.

 Her work has been widely published, including Poetry London, Index on Censorship, Magma, Staple, Chroma, and various anthologies.
-A former member of the Sydney Theatre Company, Rosemary has performed at Sydney Opera House, New York’s Summerfare Festival, and her UK performances include the Southbank Centre, Bristol Poetry Festival, Soho Writers’ Festival, Glastonbury Festival, Radio 3's The Verb, the Australia and NZ Festival of Arts and Literature, and many others.
-She was shortlisted for the 2014 Observer/Anthony Burgess Prize.
+A former member of the Sydney Theatre Company, Rosemary has performed at Sydney Opera House, New York’s Summerfare Festival, and her UK performances include the Southbank Centre, Bristol Poetry Festival, Soho Writers’ Festival, Glastonbury Festival, Radio 3's The Verb, and the Australia and NZ Festival of Arts and Literature.